Many people ask me, "What

 impact of the Grieving Process (Elizabeth Kubler Ross model)

 together with racism and prejudice.
+I was influenced by Jeff

 The book was subsequently

-published in 1997, endorsed by Bill Cosby, Julius Erving,
+published in 1997, endorsed by Julius Erving,

 Ben Carson, Joe Frazier, Tony Evans and many others.
 Based